 Ways to be involved

 There are multiple ways Bailey students can become involved in the community.
-Here are the final events for Fall Semester 2018:
+Please check the EVENTS tab for a calendar of activities for Spring 2019.

 Engage in YOUR Community!

 Bailey Community Council (BCC) works collaboratively with the Senior and Student Directors to make decisions involving programming and governance.
 This semester, the meetings are once a month at 6:30 p.m.
 Contact Student Director Rebecca McDonald with any questions.

 BCC Meeting Dates: January 9, February 13, March 13, and April 10th